Retail: Consumers Pulling Back, or Just Shifting to Services?

 - 1Kiplinger's Economic OutlooksRegularly updated insights on the economy’s next moves.

-- 9RETAIL SALES: E-commerce surge will endure - currently readingKiplinger’s latest forecast on retail sales and consumer spending.
+- 9Retail: Consumers Pulling Back, or Just Shifting to Services? - currently readingKiplinger’s latest forecast on retail sales and consumer spending